World's Top 13 Greatest (Designer) Shoe Museums

 - Museo Rossimoda della calzatura - (Rossimoda Museum of the Shoe) is located in the town of Stra in the Province of Venice, Italy.
 The Museum houses more than 1,500 models from fashion designers all over the world.

-- Northampton Museum & Art Gallery - Northampton, England.
+- Northampton Museum & Art Gallery - since 1865.
 "Northampton Museum and Art Gallery is home to one of the largest collections of shoes and shoe heritage in the world.
 Arts Council England designates the collection as being of local, national and international importance."
 The collection's strength lies in its very broad range, from ancient Egypt to the latest fashions, from workwear to high-end designer creations and from Northamptonshire-made shoes to footwear from around the world.
 Our shoes are defined by the people that wear them.
 We tell these footwear stories.
 The collection contains: More than 15,000 shoes.
+4-6 Guildhall Rd, Northampton NN1 1DP, U.K.

 - Salvatore Ferragamo Museum - since 1995.
 Florence, Italy.
 "Museo Salvatore Ferragamo is a company museum dedicated to the history of the Ferragamo company, the life of its founder and his creations."
 The museum contains 10,000 models of shoes created and owned by Ferragamo from the 1920s until his death in 1960.

 - THE SHOE MUSEUM - Street, Somerset, England.
 Exhibits shoes dating from the Roman era to the present day.
 The museum includes the first clogs worn by Gracie Fields and the wedding shoes of Diana, Princess of Wales.
 England exhibited shoes dating from the Roman era to the present day.
-The museum closed on 27 September 2019.
+The museum closed on 27 September 2019, and its artefacts will be transferred to the nearby Alfred Gillett Trust.
+40 High St, Street BA16 0EQ, U.K.

-- VIRTUAL SHOE MUSEUM - Den Haag, Netherlands.
-Initiated by Liza Snook in 2004.
+- VIRTUAL SHOE MUSEUM - Initiated by Liza Snook in 2004.
 "The VirtualShoeMuseum aims to present Shoes and its designers in a new and fresh environment, focused on exploration, surprise and awe."
 As of May 19, 2023: 2556 shoes.
+Columbusstraat 108, 2561 AR Den Haag, The Netherlands.

 |